Another anxious young photographer in a hurry. This silhouetted assistant below was taken on a recent magazine shoot in Oakland, CA.

 JN: “I was bummed to find out his age.
 I am already 21 and I want to be that busy.”

 WAIT!
 Hold your horses!
 Do you know how ironic that sounded?
 It could have been the same words out of my own mouth 10 years ago.
-JN had no idea what I was thinking.
 The similarity stunned me and I was not able to reply with the smooth words of Mark Lee.

 “Relax Jay.
 You have your whole career ahead of you.
-Your already 5 years ahead of me.
+Your already 5 years ahead of me before I started.
 What’s the rush?
 Keep working hard and be patient.
 It will happen.”

 • • • • •